wesbaker/wesbaker.github.io/_posts/2018-10-24-sky-ov-crimson-flame.md

 A while back, [Ray Otus](http://www.rayotus.com/) had a great series called [RPG Tax](http://rpgtax.blogspot.com/) where he reviewed items in his collection that he had purchased, but hadn’t read for one reason or another.
 Looking around Google+, I also saw [Sophia Brandt](https://sophiabrandt.com/) has at least [one post](https://plus.google.com/+SophiaBrandt/posts/DNray6CCZ6y) with a `#rpgtax` tag, and I think I recall Ray saying she may have started the trend.
 I’m not sure.
 Either way, I’d like to do something similar.
 My pace will be largely based on my reading pace and the size of what I’m reading.

-With that out of the way, let’s talk about _Sky ov Crimson Flame_.
+With that out of the way, lets talk about _Sky ov Crimson Flame_.
 The book itself contains two things: a level 0 funnel—the eponymous _Sky ov Crimson Flame_—and _Blights ov the Eastern Forest_, a level 1 hex crawl.
 The book is 60 pages and half is dedicated to the funnel and half is dedicated to the hex crawl.

 **Warning**: If I'm your GM, stop reading now.